 FINAL NOTE (Brant Pitre): "(Eucharist) takes us back to the cross and forward to the resurrection and provides the Bread of the Presence for Him to dwell with us now so that we may be sustained and draw on His presence and got to Him in the Tabernacle, in Eucharistic Adoration, in the Mass, and we can look upon the Bread of the Face of God - it is veiled now but will not always be so..."
-Remember when the Israelites reached the promised land, the manna stopped - so the veil of bread and wine that now covers The Face of GOD will be lifted, and we will no longer look upon Him but will see Him face to face.
+Remember when the Israelites reached the promised land, the manna stopped - so to the veil of bread and wine that now covers the face will be lifted and we will no longer look upon him but will see Him face to face.

-241 242 243 244 245 246 247 Closing Prayer Jesus, we thank you for the new manna from heaven, our foretaste of the Promised Land, our pledge of the resurrection and we thank you for the gift of yourself and the new Bread of the Presence, the new bread of the face of God.
-O Lord Jesus, draw us to your face, draw us to yourself and help us to love you more and more every day in the most Blessed Sacrament of the holy Eucharist and be with us and lead us all into the glory of Your Kingdom as we say: 248 Glory be to the Father and to the Son and to the Holy Spirit as it was in the beginning is now and 249 ever shall be world without end.
-Amen 250 251 References 252 Dead Sea Scrolls (CD) FORMED.org 253 Mish·nah - an authoritative collection of exegetical materials embodying the oral tradition of Jewish 254 law and forming the first part of the Talmud 255 Exegetical - critical explanation or interpretation of a text, especially of scripture; 256 interpretation, explanation, exposition 257 Talmud - the body of Jewish civil and ceremonial law and legend comprising the Mishnah and 258 259 the Gemara .
-There are two versions of the Talmud: the Babylonian Talmud (which dates from the 5th century AD but includes earlier material) and the earlier Palestinian or 260 Jerusalem Talmud.
-261 Jerusalem Talmuu.
-262 263 Definitions 264 Tran-sub-stan-ti-a-tion - especially in the Roman Catholic Church) the conversion of the substance 265 of the Eucharistic elements into (literally) the body and blood of Christ at consecration, only the 266 appearances of bread and wine still remaining; the idea that though it looks like bread and wine, it 267 is not.
-260 Consubstantiation.
-The difference is in how that idea is understood.
-Consubstantiation is the

-- Consubstantiation The difference is in how that idea is understood.
-Consubstantiation is the 268 - idea that, at the same time, it is both bread and wine and the body and blood of Christ.
-269 Consubstantial (as adjective) - as used in The Creed- of the same substance or essence (used 270 - especially of the three persons of the Trinity in Christian theology)."Christ is consubstantial 271 - with the Father" 272 - 273 Exegetical - synonyms elucidative, explanative, explanatory, explicative, expository, illuminative, - interpretive 274
+241 242 243 244 245 246 247 248 249 250 Closing Prayer Jesus, we thank you for the new manna from heaven, our foretaste of the Promised Land, our pledge of the resurrection and we thank you for the gift of yourself and the new Bread of the Presence, the new bread of the face of God.
+O Lord Jesus, draw us to your face, draw us to yourself and help us to love you more and more every day in the most Blessed Sacrament of the holy Eucharist and be with us and lead us all into the glory of Your Kingdom as we say: Glory be to the Father and to the Son and to the Holy Spirit as it was in the beginning is now and ever shall be world without end.
+Amen 251 References 252 Dead Sea Scrolls (CD) FORMED.org 253 Mish·nah - an authoritative collection of exegetical materials embodying the oral tradition of Jewish 254 law and forming the first part of the Talmud 255 Exegetical - critical explanation or interpretation of a text, especially of scripture; 256 interpretation, explanation, exposition 257 Talmud - the body of Jewish civil and ceremonial law and legend comprising the Mishnah and 258 the Gemara.
+There are two versions of the Talmud: the Babylonian Talmud (which dates 259 from the 5th century AD but includes earlier material) and the earlier Palestinian or 260 Jerusalem Talmud.
+261 262 Definitions 263 264 Definitions Tran-sub-stan-ti-a-tion - especially in the Roman Catholic Church) the conversion of the substance 265 of the Eucharistic elements into (literally) the body and blood of Christ at consecration, only the 266 appearances of bread and wine still remaining.
+267 Consubstantiation - The difference is in how that idea is understood.
+Consubstantiation is the 268 idea that, at the same time, it is both bread and wine and the body and blood of Christ.
+269 Transubstantiation is the idea that though it looks like bread and wine, it is not.
+270 Consubstantial (adjective) - as used in The Creed- of the same substance or essence (used especially 271 of the three persons of the Trinity in Christian theology)."Christ is consubstantial with the Father"